Resources for Health Plans

 Why proactive identification is important, how to build an algorithm, recommended first steps, and practical tips.

 Best practices in case manager hiring and training, key processes and assessments, and practical guidance for getting started.

 Screening questions and burden assessments for case management of people with serious illness.

-This toolkit, Case Management for People with Serious Illness, provides online courses and resources for case managers to meet the needs of patients with serious illness.
+This toolkit provides online courses and resources for care managers to meet the needs of patients with serious illness.

 Good, better, and best practices for case management and utilization management.

 Member and Quality Assurance Strategies

 While all parts of an organization must support new approaches to caring for the seriously ill, the resources in this section support the work of Quality Assurance and Member Services departments.

 At-a-glance list of best practices for improving health plan operations in support of members with serious illness.
 Center to Advance Palliative Care, 2019.

 Selecting metrics and processes to evaluate the impact of the palliative care strategies.